renanthera/simc-wiki/Mages.md

 If you don't want to use Shimmer back to back, you can enforce time between two Shimmers in this way.

 ```
-# Do not allow two Shimmers within 5 sec of eachother.
+# Do not allow two Shimmers within 5 sec of each other.
 actions+=/shimmer,line_cd=5,if=...
 ```